Mobile push notifications

 Rich push notifications are required for delivered notification tracking on iOS.
 Sent/failed is tracked on the server when it is sending the push notification.
 Delivered/clicked is tracked from the app (SDK).

-You can also build push notifications in the code push notification builder for advanced use cases.
-You can take a look at the code in the snippet below and read through the description of some attributes.
+For advanced use cases, you can also build push notifications in the code push notification builder.
+Take a look at the code in the snippet below and read through the description of some attributes.

 You can define three types of actions: